The basic syntax of the ORDER BY clause is:

 ORDER BY name ASC;

-This query will retrieve all rows from the employees
+This query will retrieve all rows from the employees table and sort them by the name column in ascending order.

-To sort the results in descending order, you can use DESC
+To sort the results in descending order, you can use DESC:

 SELECT * FROM employees